 Thanks to their curly coats, the Black Russian Terriers are not known as massive shedders, but they tend to shed a little during the spring.

-Also, they don’t bark when there’s no need for it, but will clearly let you know if something is not right, with a sharp, loud bark.
+Also, they don’t bark when there’s no need for it but will let you know if something is not right, with a sharp, loud bark.

 They need to be close to their family